 - 5. Save sysprep2008.xml. - 6.
 Click Start, point to All Programs, and then click EC2ConfigService Settings. - a.
 Click the General tab, and clear the Set Computer Name check box. - b.
 Click the Bundle tab, and then click Run Sysprep and Shutdown Now. - 7.
-Sign in to the AWS Management Console and open the Amazon EC2 console at https://console.aws.amazon.com/ec2/. - 8.
-In the navigation pane, click Instances. - 9.
-Wait for the instance status to show stopped. - 10.
-Right-click the instance, and select Create Image. - 11.
-Specify an image name and image description, and then click Create Image to create an AMI from the instance. - 12.
-Start the original HPC-Compute node that was shut down. - 13.
-Connect to the head node using the hpc.local\hpcuser account. - 14.
-From HPC Cluster Manager, delete the old node that now appears in an error state. - 15.
-In the AWS Management Console, in the navigation pane, click AMIs.
+Open the Amazon EC2 console. - 8.
+In the navigation pane, click Instances.

-Running the Lizard Performance Measurement
+Amazon Elastic Compute Cloud Microsoft Windows Guide Running the Lizard Performance Measurement